Pope Tech: Scan Google Sites Intranet Content

 Add and Configure Step 4

-2. Leave the drop-down field for Step Action set to Type into input
+2. Leave the dropdown field for Step Action set to Type into input

 3. In the Element Selector (example: #myId) field, enter #password

-5. In the password field, enter the UMN account password for the non-DUO account corresponding to the username entered above.
+5. In the password field, enter the UMN account password for the functional account corresponding to the username entered above.
 The password will appear as dots representing each character and there is no confirmation field, so ensure that you enter the password correctly.

 Add and Configure Step 5

-2. Select Click in the Step Action drop-down
+2. Select Click in the Step Action dropdown

 3. Enter .idp3_form-submit in the Element Selector (example: #myId) field